 - my overall safety in this world

-Sometimes I'd fall asleep with tears of gratitude in my eyes.
-Tears of gratitude instead of tears of fear, worry or doubt.
+Sometimes, I would fall asleep with tears of gratitude in my eyes instead of tears of fear, worry, or doubt.

-We all have a very important choice to make every day: to focus on the good, which allows abundance to flow, or focus on the scary stuff, which blocks our abundance from showing up.
+We all have an important choice to make every day: to focus on the good, which allows abundance to flow, or to focus on the scary stuff, which blocks our abundance from showing up.

 Your abundance in all things is always available to you.
 The only thing stopping it is your divine and holy focus.
 Focus on the good, and you will open the floodgates.